jeffreykegler/hoonlint/misc/whitespace.md

 * The first runstep line.

-* A vertical gap, whose inter-column is the anchor column, and whose pre-column is aligned one stops after the anchor column.
+* A vertical gap, whose inter-column is the anchor column, and whose pre-column is aligned one stop after the anchor column.

 * A running where

     - runstep lines are aligned two stops after the anchor column;

     - the inter-column of the vertical gaps is aligned at the anchor column; and

-  - the pre-column of the vertical gaps is aligned one stops after the anchor column.
+    - the pre-column of the vertical gaps is aligned one stop after the anchor column.

 * A vertical gap, whose inter-column is the anchor column, and whose pre-column is aligned one stop after the